Skip to Main Content

 Choose at least five courses from the following FASS (Faculty of Arts and Social Sciences) and non-FASS course lists:

-Fass Courses
+FASS Courses

 CRIM101 - Introduction to Criminology